kangokseo/cqralgo/README.md

-## ChesleyAlgo: Robo-Advisor algorithm using seasonality strategy
+# ChesleyAlgo: Robo-Advisor algorithm using seasonality strategy

-This algorithm puruses a strategy of following the stock market direction and presents asset allocation and portfolio according to investor's preference and market condition.
+This algorithm puruses a strategy of following the stock market direction and presents portfolio according to investor's risk tolerance and market condition.
+The goal of this Robo-advisor algorithm is providing optimal portfolio suitable for investor's propensity while achieving returns exceeding the benchmark KOSPI (Korean Composite Stock Price Indexe).

+## Asset allocation & User profile

+## Backtesting Result

+## Further Research